-Businesses today often need to insure for high levels of professional indemnity insurance cover, often because it is a requirement of an important customer.
+Businesses today sometimes need to insure for high levels of professional indemnity insurance cover, often because it is a requirement of an important customer.

-Sometimes the level of cover they require will exceed the amount available from their PI insurer and so an Excess Layer policy is necessary.
-Our guide explains more about this complex insurance.
+Sometimes the level of cover they require will exceed the capacity available from their PI insurer.
+In such cases an Excess Layer policy is necessary.

 We recommend that this guide is circulated to all Partners, Directors and Senior Managers for their general awareness and risk management purposes.

 - What is excess layer insurance?